fsluiz/ping_check/README.md

-# ping_check
+# Ping Check

-Programa em python para chegar o ping
+Simple program in python to check ping.